@ £ £ £ i P 3

 A Propulsion Technician must be able to:

-Manage risk and the application of Health and Safety within their area of responsibility
+- Manage risk and apply Health and Safety measures

-Communicate effectively, listen, question, support and mentor others, whilst promoting an attention to detail throughout the propulsion development process
+- Communicate effectively, listen, question, support, mentor others, and promote attention to detail

-Comply with internal processes and procedures to ensure equipment is fit for purpose, maintained correctly and in calibration
+- Comply with internal processes to ensure equipment is fit for purpose, maintained, and calibrated

-Implement proposals for test or build plan modifications based on quality and quantitative data
+- Implement test or build plan modifications based on data analysis

-Manage all internal and external customer needs throughout test or build execution
+- Manage customer needs throughout test or build execution

 Behaviours